dariocc/fenixlib/README.md

 A battery of [examples](https://github.com/dacucar/fenixlib/wiki/Examples) is provided that coverts most common use cases.

 ## Using the library
+Add a reference to your .NET project by using the [nuget package](https://www.nuget.org/packages/FenixLib/) or building it from the sources.

 If you know what [Fpg](https://github.com/dacucar/fenixlib/wiki/Native-Format#Fpg),  [Map](https://github.com/dacucar/fenixlib/wiki/Native-Format#Map), [Pal](https://github.com/dacucar/fenixlib/wiki/Native-Format#Pal) and [Fnt](https://github.com/dacucar/fenixlib/wiki/Native-Format#Pal) files, working with FenixLib should be quite strightforward, just make sure to go through the information in the following topics.

 * [Core Types](https://github.com/dacucar/fenixlib/wiki/Core-Types)